Clinical Microbiology Short Essay Question And Answers

 • The slide is observed under a fluorescent microscope.

-3. Blood counts:
+3. Blood Counts:

 • Blood shows moderate leukopenia and monocytosis.

-4. Serological tests:
+4. Serological Tests:

-• Serological tests used are
+• The serological tests used are

 • ELISA